 Meet the awesome playworkers at King Henry’s Walk Adventure Playground

-Playwork Coordinator & Designated Safeguarding Lead
+Adventure Playground Manager & Designated Safeguarding Lead

 King Henry’s Walk has been part of the community for over 40 years.
 It was established in 1973 and built by local children using 20 foot telegraph poles!
 In its early days, King Henry’s Walk used an old industrial building as its indoor space.
 When the time came for something new, instead of going for the traditional log cabin design that’s typical of other adventure playgrounds, a modern building was constructed.